-Minnesota railroads have historically been known as the gateway to Chicago and the Pacific Northwest for Northwestern railroads such as the Northern Pacific Railway, Great Northern Railway, and Milwaukee Road as all three's main lines operated through the state.
+Minnesota has historically been known as the gateway to Chicago and the Pacific Northwest for railroads such as the Northern Pacific Railway, Great Northern Railway, and Milwaukee Road as all three's main lines operated through the state.
 That aside, however, the North Star State is also known for its vast amounts of iron ore to the north and agriculture to the south (such as corn and grain).
 Due to its wide variety of available freight traffic Minnesota boasted a large and diverse number of now-classic railroads looking to tap these resources.
 Today, the Minnesota is still home to four Class Is, two regionals (Class IIs), and several shortline railroads.
-Please note that for your convenience, throughout this article there will be links provided to other pages here at the website (unless otherwise noted) discussing topics related to Minnesota railroads.
+Please note that for your convenience, throughout this article there will be links provided to other pages here at the website (unless otherwise noted) discussing topics related to Minnesota.

 Minnesota railroads date back to the St. Paul & Pacific Railroad, which completed its main line between St. Paul and then-St. Anthony (now Minneapolis) in the summer of 1862, a distance of about 10 miles.
 The StP&P, however, dated as far back as the Minnesota & Pacific Railroad, created by the state legislature on May 22, 1857 to take advantage of federal land grants being awarded earlier that year.
 The M&P never actually built any track, although it had surveyed and graded its route prior to being reorganized as the St. Paul & Pacific (mostly due to financial difficulty, it simply ran out of money with the only capital it ever owned being ties).
 The railroad eventually became part of the James J. Hill's (the "Empire Builder") Great Northern system.